SoftwareAG/c8y-docs/content/edge-kubernetes/k8-edge-connecting-edge-to-cloud-bundle/k8-edge-upgrading-edge-remotely.md

 layout: redirect
 ---

 You can remotely update your instance of {{< product-c8y-iot >}} Edge using the {{< product-c8y-iot >}}'s firmware update feature.
 This process requires you to upload a YAML file specifying the {{< product-c8y-iot >}} Edge version to your tenant account.
-For more information about the firmware feature, see [Device Management > Managing device data > Managing device firmware](/users-guide/device-management/#managing-device-firmware) in the *User guide*.
+For more information about the firmware feature, see [Managing firmware](/device-management-application/managing-device-data/#managing-firmware).

 Update the [sample version file](/files/edge-k8s/c8y-edge-version.yaml) to specify the {{< product-c8y-iot >}} Edge version follow the steps below to upgrade: